samuelsmal/survey_frontend/README.md

 # Survey Frontend
 ## EPFL 2018-2019, HUM-403, experimental cognitive psychology

 Shitty but working frontend for the survey.
 With timer!
 And React!
+Much cool!

 Nico would be proud.
+It's super shitty and doesn't follow any react guidelines...

 to be used with: https://github.com/samuelsmal/survey_backend